-Tucson is a city located in Arizona.
-With a 2020 population of 553,871, it is the 2nd largest city in Arizona (after ) and the 33rd largest city in the United States.Tucson is currently growing at a rate of 0.72% annually and its population has increased by 6.49% since the most recent census, which recorded a population of 520,116 in 2010.
-Spanning over 238 miles, Tucson has a population density of 2,327 people per square mile.
+Tucson is a city located in Pima County Arizona.
+Tucson has a 2023 population of 546,019.
+It is also the county seat of Pima County.Tucson is currently growing at a rate of 0.26% annually and its population has increased by 0.77% since the most recent census, which recorded a population of 541,859 in 2020.

-The average household income in Tucson is $55,689 with a poverty rate of 23.44%.
-The median rental costs in recent years comes to $825 per month, and the median house value is $146,500.
-The median age in Tucson is 33.4 years, 32.2 years for males, and 35 years for females.
-For every 100 females there are 99.1 males.
+The average household income in Tucson is $63,665 with a poverty rate of 19.78%.
+The median rental costs in recent years comes to - per month, and the median house value is -.
+The median age in Tucson is 34.2 years, 33 years for males, and 35.4 years for females.

 Tucson has a robust temporary population, which grows and recedes seasonally.
 Much of the city's economy is centered on the University of Arizona, which is the city's second largest employer, as well as tourism, with over 3.5 million people visiting the city each year.
 Along with vacationers, there are a large number of winter residents (snowbirds) who come for the mild winters — many own second homes in the area.

 Tucson has always had a seasonal population as migratory retirees have spent their winters in the city.
 During the recession, Tucson went from being one of the hottest real estate markets to one of the most troubled, and the city is now one of the poorest big cities in the United States with a per capita income of just over $20,000.
 Water shortage has also become an issue as the city's population grows.
 Despite the problems, the region is expected to see its population double in the next 30 years to around 2 million people.